 a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

 c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome the Cash Flow Statement and Statement of changes in Equity dealt with by thisReport are in agreement with the books of account

-d) hi our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014.
-Except AS 15 in respect of liabilities for GRATUITY& LEAVE ENCASHMENT which are treated on cash basis.
+d) In our opinion the aforesaid financial statements comply with the Indian AccountingStandards specified under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014.

-e) On the basis of the written representations received from the directors as on 31stMarch 2015 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2015 from being appointed as a director in terms of Section164 (2) of the Act.
+e) On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2020 from being appointed as a director in terms of Section164 (2) of the Act.

 ii.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.